Definition

 What it does

-When run as a full node, Bitcoin Core downloads and checks every block and transaction against the network's consensus rules, rejecting anything invalid.
-This is the practical meaning of "don't trust, verify": a node operator does not rely on anyone else to confirm that coins are real, that no inflation has occurred, or that the rules have not changed.
-The software also relays valid transactions and blocks to peers, contributing to the network's redundancy.
-Its wallet supports descriptors, watch-only setups, hardware-wallet signing via PSBT, and coin control.
+When run as a full node, Bitcoin Core downloads and checks every block and transaction in history against the network's consensus rules, rejecting anything invalid — the process that begins with the initial block download and continues for every new block thereafter.
+This is the practical meaning of "don't trust, verify": a node operator does not rely on anyone else to confirm that coins are real, that no hidden inflation has occurred, or that the rules have not quietly changed.
+Beyond validation, the node maintains its own mempool of unconfirmed transactions, relays valid blocks and transactions to peers, tracks the UTXO set that defines who can spend what, and serves data to the wallets, explorers, and Lightning nodes stacked on top of it.
+Operators with limited disk can run a pruned node that discards old raw blocks after validating them, keeping full security on modest hardware.

 Role in the network